 “Listen, if I so much as see a tent being set up on campus grounds, I’m calling the so fast you won’t even be able to say “Our university gives money to corporations that fund Israeli arms firms,” he said, brandishing a phone that clearly had 911 typed in and ready to go.
 “Our students can learn about that stuff, whatever, that’s cool, but how dare they try to be a force for change about it!”

-“There has never been a time where have eventually proved to have been on the right side of history,” he added.
+“There has never been a time where student protests have eventually proved to have been on the right side of history,” he added.
 “Look it up in our university libraries.
 Just, uh, don’t look too hard, okay?”

-McGill University president Deep Saini contacted the police on Monday about the encampments on McGill grounds, despite those police observing that no crimes had been committed.
+University president Deep Saini contacted the police on Monday about the encampments on McGill grounds, despite those police observing that no crimes had been committed.

 “This was a difficult decision to make,” Saini announced.
 “Super difficult.
 I would probably say it was more difficult than thinking about the genocidal crimes being perpetrated against the people my students are trying to help.
 Here at McGill, we value knowledge, not action.
 Action is scary.
 What if I trip over a tent?”